top of page

 While this option helps stretch the budget, you are limited by the hours of operation for these centers.
 Additionally, you will need to bring a flash drive or save your discoveries to the cloud as often.
 I've found it difficult to save any searches to my family tree using the library editions.

-Make sure you have your genealogy research plan handy because you want to stay focused to maximize your time spent at the libraries.
+Make sure you have your genealogy research plan handy.
+You want to stay focused and maximize your time spent at the libraries.

 Step 6: Ask for a Subscription as a Gift